akullpp/awesome-java/README.md

 * [Infinispan](http://infinispan.org/) - Highly concurrent key/value datastore used for caching.
 * [OpenTSDB](http://opentsdb.net) - Scalable and distributed time series database written on top of Apache HBase.
 * [OrientDB](https://orientdb.com/orientdb/) - Embeddable distributed database written on top of Hazelcast.

+## Distributed Transactions

+*Distributed transactions provide a mechanism for ensuring consistency of data updates in the presence of concurrent access and partial failures.

+* [Atomikos](https://www.atomikos.com) - Provides transactions for REST, SOA and microservices, also with support for JTA and XA.
+* [Bitronix](https://github.com/bitronix/btm) - A simple but complete implementation of the JTA 1.1 API..
+* [Narayana](http://narayana.io) - Provides support for traditional ACID and compensation transactions, also complies with JTA, JTS and other standards.
+(Previous called Arjuna Transactions).

 ## Distribution